vraj30/Ebook-Management-System/README.md

 - Set up the MySQL Database:

   - Create a new MySQL database named ebook_store.
-  - Import the SQL script located in db/ebook_store.sql to set up the tables.
+  - Import the SQL ebook.sql to set up the tables.

 - Update Database Configuration: